 ADE Consulting Group Pty Ltd (ADE) was commissioned by Lendlease Building Pty Ltd (Lendlease) to assess the levels of construction related noise during the construction of the Tweed Valley Hospital Project, located at 771 Cudgen Road, Cudgen NSW (hereinafter referred to as 'the Site').
+Site specific information is presented below in Table 2.

 At the time of the environmental noise monitoring, Lendlease is continuing superstructure works on site which includes the construction of columns and suspended slabs.
 CD Civil has begun works on Cudgen Road which includes construction of permanent footpaths, road construction and widening.
-All three (3) monitors have been relocated to the southern side of Cudgen Road to ensure the road constructions works are compliant with the Tweed Valley Hospital Management Plan - Noise and Vibration.
+All three (3) monitors have been relocated to the southern side of Cudgen Road to assess the road constructions works against the criteria in Tweed Valley Hospital Management Plan - Noise and Vibration.